 When it comes to collecting duck eggs, ducks will often lay in the same place that they sleep or elsewhere that they deem secluded and predator safe.
 Similar to chickens, you do not need a male duck (drake) in order for your female ducks to lay eggs.

 Although an even amount of both female and male ducks may seem reasonable to begin with, it can create a great deal of complications sometimes.
 It is important that you have a ratio of more female than male ducks.
 A ratio of 1 male to 2 – 5 females is suitable if you are beginning.
 A high ratio of male ducks will be a danger to female ducks as the males may attempt to over mate and severely injure your females.
 If you have a drake, but no rooster in your chicken flock, then it may cause your hens to be vulnerable to any injury the drake may inflict, and vice versa.
 Again, you can easily choose to only have all-female ducks and chickens, but if you are certain you want a rooster or drake, then it is important to take your flock ratio into account.

 Unlike chickens, ducks only need a safe space on the ground to rest.
 Ducks also put themselves up at night a few hours after chickens.
 Although you may choose to have your ducks sleep in the same coop, is it important to note that ducks can be noisy at all hours, especially at night, making it difficult sometimes for your chickens to rest.
 If you are looking to have a special coop for your ducks only, then our Duck coop may be of consideration, with a built-in pool, drying mat, and nesting space, your ducks will be well protected.

-We hope you find this article helpful as you begin or continue your backyard farming journey!
-If you ever have questions regarding anything mentioned in this blog post, reach out to us at 877-741-2667 or email us at email@example.com.
+We hope you find this article helpful as you begin or continue your backyard farming journey with raising ducks & chickens!
+If you ever have questions regarding anything mentioned in this blog post, reach out to us at 877-741-2667 or email us at firstname.lastname@example.org.
 We’re real people and always happy to help!